 - Life Expectancy: 12 to 20 years depending on many factors including environment and nutrition.

-Loved by those who appreciate its inquisitive and loving nature, the Bengal is a medium to large cat renowned for its richly colored, highly contrasted coat of vivid spots or distinctive marbling.
-Originally developed from crosses between the domestic cats and the Asian Leopard Cat, the Bengal is the only domestic cat that can have rosettes, like the markings on Leopards, Jaguars and Ocelots.
+Loved by those who appreciate their inquisitive and loving nature, Bengal cats are a medium to large cat renowned for its richly colored, highly contrasted coat of vivid spots or distinctive marbling.
+Originally developed from crosses between the domestic cats and the Asian Leopard Cat, the Bengal is the only domestic cat that can have rosettes like the markings on Leopards, Jaguars and Ocelots.
 Today's domestic Bengal cat comes only from breeding Bengals to other Bengals and requires no specialized care.
-Since their beginning in 1986, the Bengal's regal beauty and alluring charm have quickly made it one of the most popular breeds.
-Employing scientific insights and a cooperative spirit, Bengal breeders continue to develop these stunning cats with careful selection for temperament, health and beauty.
-Bengals participate in TICA shows throughout the world and have a devoted following of happy pet owners who couldn't imagine sharing their lives with anything other than these feline beauties.

 Bengals are generally confident, curious and devoted companions.
 They get along well with other pets when properly introduced and enjoy being part of a family.
 Each Bengal is an individual and those interested should find out as much as they can about this wonderful breed before adding one to their family.